 The crux of Hudson's opinion focuses on Baker's right to have self-defense and defense of others considered by the jury at closing arguments, not whether Baker's argument would overturn the guilty verdict.

-Hudson writes, "A court must view the evidence in a light most favorable to the defendant," when it comes to giving jury instructions.
+"A court must view the evidence in a light most favorable to the defendant," when it comes to giving jury instructions, Hudson wrote.

-She writes that Baker presented significant evidence that while he re-engaged with the robbers by exiting the car with a gun and demanding his property back, the robbery was still arguably in progress.
+Baker presented significant evidence that while he re-engaged with the robbers by exiting the car with a gun and demanding his property back, the robbery was still arguably in progress, she wrote.
 Could Baker and the two women in his car have reasonably retreated?
-Hudson argues that if the robbery was still in progress when Baker left the car, and the two robbers raised guns at him when he demanded his property back, he did not have a reasonable ability to retreat.
+Hudson argued that if the robbery was still in progress when Baker left the car, and the two robbers raised guns at him when he demanded his property back, he did not have a reasonable ability to retreat.

 It was also, "objectively reasonable to believe that the two women, who were also in the assailants' line of fire, had no reasonable means to retreat."